SalmandaAK/fcc-random-quote-machine/README.md

 ## About Project

 This project is a simple random quote machine which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project is created as one of freeCodeCamp certification project, so there is a suite test included in the app.
+This project is created as one of freeCodeCamp certification project, so there is a suite test included in the app (in `public/index.html`).

 ## Features